 The NHMRC has described Clinical Research as ” a range of different health professionals studying a wide range of matters, including disease prevention and causation, diagnostic methods, treatments, and effects of and response to illness.
 Such research can occur in a number of settings, including public and private hospitals and clinics, other institutions or organisations, community settings, and general or specialist medical practices”.
 National Statement on Ethical Conduct in Research, 2007, Updated May 2015) In this keeping, NCCRED aims to facilitate clinical research, through the conduct, mentoring and dissemination of clinical trials, epidemiological studies, behavioural studies and other research methodologies relevant to the emerging drugs of concern research community.

-NCCRED is developing a multidisciplinary mentoring and training program for implementation in 2019.
+NCCRED has developed a multidisciplinary mentoring and training program applications for which are now open.
 In the inaugural year, 1 to 3 Research Fellows will be selected from a competitive application process.
 Fellows can be clinicians of any multidisciplinary background (e.g. Nursing, Allied Health, Medical).
 Fellowships will be open to practicing Alcohol and Other Drugs Clinicians.
 The candidate will be partnered with a senior clinician-researcher.
 NCCRED will contribute to the Research Fellow’s salary in a 0.5 FTE “buy-back”, whereby they replace the candidate’s salary for the 1-year fellowship term.
 That is, the Fellowship represents a 0.5 FTE commitment for 12 months.
 The candidate will be required to negotiate / make arrangements with their primary employment institution / organisation to release them for the 0.5 FTE that they will be undertaking the fellowship.
 This can be done in a block, or ongoing throughout the year of the fellowship, and can be negotiated between NCCRED and successful applicants when the project is decided.
 A research project will be identified in collaboration between the Research Fellow, the Mentor, the NCCRED Director and the Chair of the NCCRED Board.
 This will be an iterative process that will be informed by the Research Fellow’s experience, interest, and career aspirations.
-If you would like to register your interest for the Fellowships program, please contact us.
+If you would like more information about the program or application process please follow the link below.

 NCCRED will facilitate mentorships and networking opportunities for clinical staff to access research staff / academics for further professional development.
 This will take the form of: